 - Decision Support tools for Park Managers

 Revisions of Oil and Gas Regulations for National Park System

-On November 4, 2016, the National Park Service published a rule revising nonfederal oil and gas regulations within national park lands.
+On November 4, 2016, the National Park Service (NPS) published a rule revising nonfederal oil and gas regulations within national park lands.
 The rule implements stricter regulations to protect natural resources.
-The rule also proposes removing exemptions so that larger percentages of oil and gas wells in parks are regulated, and increasing assessments for noncompliance.
+For example, it clarifies that well operations should minimize flaring, discharges of hydrocarbon, and water pollution.
+The rule also removes exemptions so that larger percentages of oil and gas wells in parks are regulated, and increasing assessments for noncompliance.
 The rule was originally proposed on November 25, 2009, and became effective on December 5, 2016.